-Josh Gordon feeling at home in Seattle but still waiting for a few more balls to come his way
+He’s still waiting for more throws, but Josh Gordon ‘absolutely’ wants to be with Seahawks next year

 He also said he’s fallen in love with Seattle, enjoying taking his French bulldog Franklin on walks around town.

 “It’s just the culture,’’ said Gordon, who will turn 29 in August.
-“It’s just different, something that I think has felt more like a fit, I guess, to me….
-It’s hard to explain.
+“It’s just different, something that I think has felt more like a fit, I guess, to me. … It’s hard to explain.
 It’s hard to explain why I like it here.’’

-He likes it enough that a player who year ago this month announced he was stepping away from football to focus on his mental health after he had also been suspended for violating the league’s substance abuse policy (the sixth time he has been suspended in his career and which meant he missed New England’s run to another Super Bowl title) was happy on Wednesday to look forward to and talk about a possible long-term future with the Seahawks.
+He likes it enough that he was happy to talk about a possible long-term future with the Seahawks roughly a year after stepping away from football to focus on his mental health (that was shortly after he was suspended for violating the league’s substance abuse policy, the sixth time he had been suspended in his career, which caused him to miss New England’s run to another Super Bowl title).

-Seattle picked up the remainder of his one-year contract with Seattle and will pay him $1.072 million for the rest of the season, with Gordon then becoming an unrestricted free agent.
+Seattle picked up the remainder of his one-year contract with New England and will pay him $1.072 million for the rest of the season, with Gordon then becoming an unrestricted free agent.

 “Absolutely.
 Absolutely,’’ Gordon said when asked if he’d like to be back with the Seahawks next year.
 “I mean, that’s my hope, thinking optimistically.
 I think that’s anybody’s goal, any player’s goal, to try to find a place you can call home in all aspects.’’